BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 * Present gold quality expression calls: if the FDR-corrected p-value for a gene in a condition is less than or equal to 0.01.
 * Present silver quality expression calls: if the FDR-corrected p-value for a gene in a condition is less than or equal to 0.05, and greater than 0.01.
 * Absent gold quality expression calls:
-  * if the call is notably supported by p-values generated from data types trusted for absent calls (bulk RNA-Seq, Affymetrix, _in situ_ hybridization)
+  * if the call is supported by at least one p-values generated from data types trusted for absent calls (bulk RNA-Seq, Affymetrix, _in situ_ hybridization)
   * and the FDR-corrected p-value for a gene in a condition is greater than 0.1, taking into account all requested data types
   * and the FDR-corrected p-value taking into account only data types trusted for absent calls is greater than 0.1
   * and there is no FDR-corrected p-value less than or equal to 0.05 in any child condition for that gene, considering the data types trusted for absent calls